On Thursday, February 7, 2013, the Exhibition and Performing Center (CERE) was inaugurated, located in Doctor Fleming Park.

 On January 19, 2016, it reopens its doors after the remodeling of its rooms and the provision of different multimedia systems that help the visitor to understand carnival parties.

-The museum can be visited during the dates of the Carnival or through concerted visits, through the area of celebrations of the miguelturreño consistory.
+The museum can be visited during the dates of the Carnival of Miguelturra or through concerted visits, through the area of celebrations of the miguelturreño consistory.